10 Signs You're Having An Emotional Affair...And What Do About It

 If you are involved in an emotional affair you have to figure out what you really want.
 You are unhappy to some degree with your current relationship, and you are using the emotional affair to make the relationship bearable.
 Maybe you are trying to buy time until you figure how to leave your current relationship, or perhaps you are completely clueless about what you need to truly be happy.
 Either way, a decision is needed.

 You have two choices for dealing with your emotional affair situation.
 The first choice, and honestly probably the least desirable option for those involved, is to break it off.
 If you want your current relationship to work you cannot be engaged in an emotional affair.
 However, breaking off the emotional affair doesn’t miraculously fix the relationship issues that made you vulnerable to the emotional affair.
 You need to be truly committed to fixing your problems, otherwise you will end up in another emotional affair or sexual affair with the same person or someone else.

 The second choice is to end your relationship.
 You are unhappy in your relationship, no longer in love with your partner, living like roommates, and just going through the motions.
 It is not fair to you or your partner to continue on in a relationship when the love has gone.
 The important thing to keep in mind is that your decision to end your current relationship should be based on “that” relationship, and not the possibility of a future with your emotional affair partner.

 Emotional affairs are complicated, and bring up so many questions.
 Does the emotional affair cause relationships problems, or does the emotional affair occur because of the existing relationship problems?
 Some relationships are worth saving and fighting for, while others are dying a slow death.
 You know in your heart if it is time to break up and move on.

 How do you feel about emotional affairs?
 Have you ever been impacted by an emotional affair?
 If so, how did things work out?
-Please share your experience!
+Please share your story or experience!